- The Customer as defined below.

 - For Penetration Tests Bulletproof responsibilities are limited to the work defined in the agreed Scope.
 Any changes to the Scope must be agreed prior to the start of the Test Start Time, due to the fact that any modification might change the time allotted/resources needed and may incur additional charges.

-- For any undesired adverse events caused by Bulletproof whilst carrying out the Services, Bulletproof will provide assistance to the Customer to minimise the impact caused.
+- For any undesired adverse events caused by Bulletproof whilst carrying out the Services, Bulletproof will provide assistance to the Customer to minimize the impact caused.

 THE CUSTOMER’S OBLIGATIONS